Policies & Accreditation

 Hebrew College tuition and fees are due at the beginning of each semester.

-Depending on the program of study, tuition may be charged on a block basis (for students in the COSEL Program, the MJE-Pardes Program, the Rabbinical School, and Mekorot Programs) or on a per-credit basis, or per courses for non-credit basis.
-Summer course tuition and registration fees are not included in the block tuition rates.
+Depending on the program of study, tuition may be charged on a block basis (for students in the rabbinical and cantorial programs, and in the Master of Jewish Education-Pardes Educators’ Program) or on a per-credit basis, or per courses for non-credit basis.
+Summer course tuition and registration fees are typically not included in the block tuition rates.

 In order for a student to have officially registered for a semester or classes, they must obtain financial clearance from the Office of Student Services.
 In order to obtain financial clearance, a student must: